jasonashworth001/WikiChi-js/directories/venues/live-wire-lounge.md

 ## Address

-2239 S. Michigan Avenue, Chicago, IL 60616
+3394 N. Milwaukee Avenue, Chicago, IL 60641

 ## Overview

-Live music can be held any night of the week.
+"Rock and roll bar and venue in Chicago, IL."
+Shows can be held any night of the week.

 ## Capacity